AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

    git push origin <environment-ID>
    ```

-When deployed to Starter environments and Pro Integration environments, [!DNL Xdebug] is now available.
+When deployed to Starter environments and Pro integration environments, [!DNL Xdebug] is now available.
 Continue configuring your IDE.
 For PhpStorm, see [Configure PhpStorm](#configure-phpstorm).

 ### Configure PhpStorm